 Instructions

-- Add the sausage meat to a large soup pot (if using whole sausages, take the sausage meat out of its casings and crumble it into the pot).
+- Add the sausage meat to a large soup pot.
 Sauté over medium-high heat, stirring occasionally, for 7-10 minutes, or until the sausage is browned all over.

 - Take the sausage out of the pot and set it aside on a paper towel lined plate.
 Leave about a tablespoon of the fat in the pot (drain any excess).

-- Add the chicken broth slowly and stir until the flour has completely dissolved.
+- Slowly add the chicken broth and stir until the flour has completely dissolved.

 - Add the canned tomatoes and Italian seasoning to the pot.
 Also add the sausage back in.
 Increase the heat to high and bring the soup to a gentle boil.